simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 Limits
 ^^^^^^

 The first limit lies in the observation of events.
-At time of writing, technical limitations make it tedious to combine all instrumentation solutions (SMPI + sthread + the clang pass).
-Things should improve in the coming months, but many other applicative events remain unobserved.
+Many applicative events remain unobserved.
 Communications are not observed if they don't use the MPI standard; Disk accesses are left completely unobserved, and so are the time-related APIs, to name a few.

 The second practical limit lies in the huge amount of scenarios to explore.
 SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR) but the exploration may well never finish if you don't carefully adapt